Grow Herbs Indoors Under Lights

 My goal is to keep the system as simple as possible while making efficient use of the limited space.
 My lofty ambitions – to grow abundant amounts of basil, enough to sell at our winter Farmers Market, and lesser amounts of rosemary, oregano, marjoram and thyme, small pots each of chives, lemongrass and mint as well as providing a place to start seeds in the spring for outdoor planting and a tray or two of wheatgrass – have made my plans more involved than I hoped.
 To quote the Rolling Stones, you can’t always get what you want.

-I’ve laid a square of 1x1s cut to fit on the floor of the shower on which I’ll lay a metal grate (for drainage) to serve as a floor (available from my local building supply who’ll also cut it to 30″ x 18″ size).
+I’ve laid a square of 1x1s cut to fit on the floor of the shower on which I’ll lay a metal grate (for drainage) to serve as a floor.
 It’s here that I’ll start seeds and keep two 6″ x 12″ wheat grass sprouting trays (one of these will have to go when it’s time to start seeds).
 On this will rest a simple bench stand two-and-a-half feet tall supporting another 30″ x 18″ piece of grating to serve as a table top.
 Before installing the grow bench, I’ve removed the shower head and attached an eight foot piece of narrow garden hose to the outlet.
 The shower’s walls were wrapped with one mil, reflective Mylar to a height of six feet.
 The white shower curtain at its entrance will have to suffice for now.
 I haven’t found a good way to attach the Mylar to it without it pulling loose when the curtain is opened.
 A friend has suggested hanging a space blanket or other reflective survival blanket.
 And, he points out, it would be less likely to melt or catch fire under hot lamp conditions than the plastic shower curtain.

 The back wall of the shower is curved, making it deeper at its center (26 inches) than at its sides.
 It’s here that I’ll attempt to growing vertically using three modified hanging shower racks of the kind that hang from shower heads and hold soap, shampoo, loofah sponges and the like.
 Each has three wire shelves with a short containment lip.
 I’ll use cord to hang them from the top of the shower stall.
 They will wrap (or nearly) around the back of the shower making a sort of three-tiered terrace from which the basil will grow.
 Each shelf’s containment lip will allow me to tilt the grow pots, putting the plants closer to the light source.